mwolff44/pk-sbc/docs/getting-started.en.md

 Use the following steps to install P-KISS-SBC :

 1. Install docker, docker-compose and git
-2. create 2 folders in /srv redis and db
+2. create folders in /srv for P-KISS-SBC datas
 3. download the PKS code

 ## Requirements